AvolitesLtd/TitanManual/docs/system-settings/user-settings.md

 ### Run Startup Playbacks
 Allows you to globally disable startup playbacks from running.
-To enable Startup Playbacks you need to turn this on and set some playbacks as Startup using Playback Options.
+To enable Startup Playbacks you need to turn this on and set some playbacks as Startup using playback Options.

 ### System Render Rate (Hz)
 Sets the output rate of DMX frames from